potassco/benchmark-tool/docs/getting_started/gen/runscript.md

 </setting>
 ```

+A `setting` element can have the following optional attributes:

-- The `cmdline` attribute can be any valid string, which will be passed to the
+- `cmdline`: Any valid string, passed to the system after `system.cmdline` when
-system after `system.cmdline` when this setting is selected.
+this setting is selected.
-- The `cmdline_post` attribute is similar but is placed after `system.cmdline_post`
+- `cmdline_post`: Like `cmdline`, but placed after `system.cmdline_post` in the
-in the order of arguments.
+argument order.
-- The `tag` attribute is a space seperated identifier used within the runscript
+- `tag`: A space-separated identifier used within the runscript to select
-to select multiple settings at once.
+multiple settings at once.
-- Each setting can contain any number of encoding elements.
+- Each setting can contain any number of `encoding` elements:
-    - The `file` attribute is a relative path from the directory where `bgen`
-    is run to the encoding file.
+    - `file`: A relative path from the directory where `bgen` is run to the encoding file.
-    - If no `tag` is given, the encoding is passed to the system for all
+    - If no `tag` is given, the encoding is passed to the system for all instances when this
-    instances when this setting is selected.
+    setting is selected.
     - If a `tag` is given, encoding usage is instance-dependent.
-Multiple
+Multiple encodings can
-    encodings can be selected by using the same tag.
+    be selected by using the same tag.
-- The setting element also supports an optional `dist_template` attribute.
-The
-default value is `templates/single.dist`, which refers to [single.dist].
-This
+- `dist_template`: The default value is `templates/single.dist`, which refers
-attribute is only relevant for distributed jobs.
-More information about dist
+to [single.dist].
+This attribute is only relevant for distributed jobs.
+More information
-templates can be found on the [templates] page.
+about dist templates can be found on the [templates] page.
-- Another optional attribute for distributed jobs is `dist_options`, which allows
-    you to add additional options for distributed jobs. `dist_options` expects a
+- `dist_options`: Allows one to add additional options for distributed jobs.
-    comma-separated string of options.
+    `dist_options` expects a comma-separated string of options.
 For example,
-    `dist_options="#SBATCH --hint=compute_bound,#SBATCH -J=%x.%j.out"` results in
+    `dist_options="#SBATCH --hint=compute_bound,#SBATCH -J=%x.%j.out"` results in the
-    the following lines being added to the script:
+    following lines being added to the script:

     ```bash
     #SBATCH --hint=compute_bound
     #SBATCH -J=%x.%j.out
     ```

-    The default template for distributed jobs uses SLURM; a comprehensive list
+    The default template for distributed jobs uses SLURM; a comprehensive list of available
-    of available options is provided in the [SLURM documentation].
+    options is provided in the [SLURM documentation].

-To summarize, the commandline arguments will always be given to the
+To summarize, the command-line arguments are always given to the system-under-test in
-system-under-test in the following order:
+the following order:

 ```
 system.cmdline setting.cmdline system.cmdline_post setting.cmdline_post